The deadline for the 2022 competition has now passed.

 The Applicant must ALSO upload the following about the international research mentor:

-- Curriculum vitae (maximum of four pages)
+- Curriculum vitae (maximum of two pages)

 - A one-page confirmation letter in which the international mentor:

 - Agrees to be the trainee’s mentor for the proposed project;

 - Testifies to any previous communication with applicant as well as the applicant’s qualifications for the proposed project;

 - Confirms that he or she has sufficient time and resources to support planned activities during the specified time period.
 The international mentor is asked to include a specific statement regarding any resources or supplementary resources available to offset potential additional costs (e.g., extended activities);

 - States that he or she has not served as an international mentor for the Health and Behavior International Collaborative Award in the past two years.